tashoym94/TPS25-SQLITE/README Teacher.md

 # Welcome back to SQL Lesson #2

-In the next 2 courses, we will learn complex joins, subqueries, creating your own database, and then we will end with an analytical project.
+In the next 2 courses, we will learn more about joins, using HAVING, creating your own database/tables, and then we will end with an analytical project.

+Intro Question: What's been your favorite SQL skill or concept so far — or the one that “clicked”?

 **Let's begin with a reivew:**